kavia-common/Thunder-131648/README.md

 Interfaces documentation can be found here: https://webplatformforembedded.github.io/ServicesInterfaceDocumentation

+## Developer tooling: cmake-format

+This repository includes a cmake-format configuration at .cmake-format.yaml to keep CMake style consistent.

+- Install: pip install cmakelang
+- Format a file in-place:
+  - cmake-format -i CMakeLists.txt
+  - cmake-format -i cmake/*.cmake
+- Check formatting in CI-style (non-destructive):
+  - cmake-format CMakeLists.txt

+Tip: configure your editor to run cmake-format on save using this repository's .cmake-format.yaml.

 # Copyright and License

 Thunder is Copyright 2018 Metrological and licensed under the Apache License, Version 2.0.
 See the LICENSE and NOTICE files in the top level directory for further details.